Video Game series with their own pages:

 - Kung Lao: Being misnamed and deemed weaker than Liu Kang.

-- Kung Jin: Sentencing people to death for petty crimes.
+- Kung Jin: Sentencing people to death for petty crimes, due to him being a thief in his youth.

 - Ferra: Being deemed a twin alongside Torr, as well as Kotal Kahn to a lesser degree.